 The establishment of those privileged sanctuaries among the cities of the Levites is probably traceable to the idea that the Levites would be the most suitable and impartial judges, that their presence and counsels might calm or restrain the stormy passions of the blood avenger.
 By their consecration as priests, the Levites were mediators between the Israelites and God.
 As such, they would have been gifted to calmly mediate between the attacker and the victim’s family, ensuring that no further bloodshed would occur.

-The cities of refuge are types of Christ, in whom sinners find a refuge from the destroyer of our souls.
-Just as the guilty person sought refuge in the cities set up for that purpose, we flee to Christ for refuge from sin (Hebrews 6:18).
-We run to Christ to escape the danger we are in from the curse and condemnation of the law, from of the wrath of God, and from an eternity in hell.
+The cities of refuge can be seen as types of Christ, in whom sinners find a refuge from the destroyer of our souls.
+Just as a person could seek refuge in the cities set up for that purpose, we flee to Christ for refuge (Hebrews 6:18).
+We run to Christ to escape the danger we are in from the curse and condemnation of the law, from the wrath of God, and from an eternity in hell.
 Only Christ provides refuge from these things, and it is to Him alone that we must run.
 Just as the cities were open to all who fled to them for safety, it is Christ who provides safety to all who come to Him for refuge from sin and its punishment.